pra-dan/pra-dan/README.md

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/pra-dan/pra-dan/main/images/final_fig_github.gif" width="320px"/>

 - ⚡ Currently working on improving watching experience for soccer fans @QuickFlip.
-Exploring Speech AI as homework.
+Exploring Agents and Speech AI as homework.
 - 🔭 I’m was last working on an AMR meant for cleaning large-scale solar fields.
 Recently tested our AMR on one of world's largest solar fields near Bhadla.
 - 💬 Ask me about Computer-Vision, GenAI, and Crytocurrencies.
 - 📫 How to reach me: [my Email](prashantdandriyal7@gmail.com)